redazzo/rfd/readme.md

 When a repository is created, the very first RFD is the RFD process itself, captured in a folder named 0001.
 A readme.md document in the 0001 folder is copied to the root of the RFD repository, and contains content similar that that found in this document, but targeted at the users of the RFD repository itself.

 It is assumed that the process will be used as-is.
 However, by creating this directory we have provided the ability for others to update their own respective process by (if they wish) creating a "0001" branch and using the RFD process accordingly to capture the associated discussion.

+>### Prerequisites
+>The following assumes you have installed the RFD commandline tool.
+If you haven't, [instructions can be found here](#installation).

+### Initialising an RFD Repository

+Ideally Github or similar is used to hold the RFD repository as you'll be able to take advantage of the default repository rendering and management tools.

+The first requirement is to create the repository - [you can find instructions for Github here](https://docs.github.com/en/get-started/quickstart/create-a-repo).

+Clone your newly-created repository, [**making sure you use ssh**](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository).
+This is more secure, and is required for the RFD commandline tool to function.

+Once you've cloned your repository, and have installed the rfd commandline tools, ensure you're in the root of the rfd repository, and initialise the empty repository using the init command -

+    $ rfd init

+This will:
+* Create the 0001 directory, and initialise a templated readme.md into the 0001 directory.
+The template will be rendered as per information provided in the config.yml file (e.g. organisation name).
+* Copy the readme.md file from the 0001 directory to the root of the rfd repository.
+* Stage, commit, and push these to the remote repository

 ## The RDF Process and Lifecycle